tjallo/DiscordPyBot/README.md

  * !rkarma (redditUserName) - Get an user's total karma on reddit
  * !sourcecode - Get a GitHub link to the bot's source code
  * !imgsearch (query) - Google and post an image
+ * !deepfry (imgSearch) - Google and deepfry an image

 ### Planned Updates

- * Add a way to get the first google image for a search
  * Add a way to deepfry the image of the google search
  * More reddit API feature implementations
  * Add some form of music player (spotify and/or youtube)